gnolang/gno/docs/how-to-guides/effective-gno.md

 focused `p/` small libraries.
 This approach can lead to more reliable, efficient, and trustworthy Gno contracts.

+##  When Gno Takes Go Practices to the Next Level

+### Documentation is for users

+One of the well-known proverbs in Go is: ["Documentation is for users"](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=1147s), as stated by Rob Pike.
+In Go, documentation is for users, but users are often developers.
+In Gno, documentation is for users, but users can be another developer or the end users.

+In Go, we usually have well-written documentation for other developers to maintain and use our code as a library.
+Then, we often have another layer of documentation on our API, sometimes with OpenAPI Specs, Protobuf, or even user documentation.

+In Gno, the focus shifts towards writing documentation for the end user.
+You can even consider that the main reader is an end user, who is not so interested in technical details, but mostly interested in how and why they should use a particular endpoint.
+Comments will be used for code source reading, but also to generate documentation and even for smart wallets that need to understand what to do.

+Inline comments have the same goal: to guide users (developers or end users) through the code.
+While comments are still important for maintainability, their main purpose in Gno is for discoverability.
+This shift towards user-centric documentation reflects the broader shift in Gno towards making code more accessible and understandable for all users, not just developers.

+TODO: `func ExampleXXX`.

 ## Gno Good Practices

 ### Package Naming and Organization in Gno